 The maximum transmission unit (MTU) is the largest data packet a network device transmits.
 When one network device communicates across the Internet with another, the data packets travel through many devices along the way.
-If a device in the data path has a lower MTU setting than the other devices, the data packets are split or "fragmented" to accommodate the device with the smallest MTU.
+If any device in the data path has a lower MTU setting than the other devices, the data packets have to be split or "fragmented" to accommodate the device with the smallest MTU.

-The best MTU setting for NETGEAR equipment is often just the default value.
-In some situations, changing the value fixes one problem but causes another.
-Leave the MTU unchanged unless one of these situations occurs:
+The best MTU setting for NETGEAR equipment is often just the default value, and changing the value might fix one problem but cause another.
+Leave MTU unchanged unless one of these situations occurs: